TellinaTool/nl2bash/README.md

 To reproduce our experiments, please install TensorFlow (>= 1.0).
 The experiments can be reproduced on machines with or without GPUs.

 We suggest following the [official instructions](https://www.tensorflow.org/install/) to install the library.
-The following pip installation command is copied from the official website and has been tested on Mac OS 10.10.5.
+Specifically, we used the following pip installation command copied from the official website on Mac OS 10.10.5.
 ```
 sudo pip3 install --upgrade \
  https://storage.googleapis.com/tensorflow/mac/cpu/tensorflow-1.3.0-py3-none-any.whl